tim-barc/MedusaGuard_docs/README.md

 ![image](https://github.com/user-attachments/assets/18238dd2-c7da-4285-a39c-ddcf0ebbdefd)
 This will open up the acs_scores.csv file:
 ![image](https://github.com/user-attachments/assets/0bf0d1a0-44a3-4e5f-b58b-4631d2e851dd)
-In this file you can configure the ACS for each host you wish to scan, if you do not change or add an host ACS pairing, the default assigned to each host is 1, aka least critical.
+In this file you can configure the ACS for each host you wish to scan, if you do not change or add a host ACS pairing, the default assigned to each host is 1, aka least critical.
 If you wish to configure an ACS score, simply add it like as follows:
 ![image](https://github.com/user-attachments/assets/be855c8d-762c-4f93-8688-e629dcf82609)
 As you can see in the above image, there are two host ACS pairings, one for 192.168.100.6 with an ACS of 2 and one for 192.168.100.28 with an ACS of 5.
 The purpose of ACS